-Summary of Issues Management Plan Selected Sources an Further Guidance
+Summary of Issues Management Plan elected Sources and Further Guidance

 The rate of change during the second half of the 19th century was similarly slow, predominantly limited to the building of Stanwell Lodge and Windsor House on Town Lane.
 These substantial detached houses were erected between 1869 and 1894.
-The most dramatic change to early 20thcentury Stanwell occurred within its wider setting, when the
+The most dramatic change to early 20thcentury Stanwell occurred within its wider setting, when the new Staines Reservoirs were laid out to the south-west in c.1900.